28. April 2015

-We offer legal advice to foreign enterprises planning to either run a national or transnational temporary work agency or to post workers to Germany.
+We are a law firm specialized on temporary agency work and international staff deployment.
+Our attorneys offer legal advice to foreign enterprises planning to either run a national or transnational temporary work agency or to post workers to Germany.

 What foreign enterprises need to know about temporary work in Germany